SSpzcee/Asunder-PHB/phb/md/Iwa Clans.md

 Speed: Special
 Special: Requires 2 Vestigial Legs and 2 Vestigial Arms, and 1 Willpower.

+Effects:
-Effects: By sacrificing 2 Vestigial Legs and 2 Vestigial Arms,spending 1 Willpower, and ending "Tarenken Mo Kogeki" if it is still active.
-The Twins Separate from each other in a grotesque fashion.
-As the Secondary Sibling takes control of those limbs and pulls himself out of the back of the Primary Sibling.
-Creating a Vestigial Body for them to control and operate.
-A process that takes a Speed 10, Delay 10 Action, in which the Secondary Sibling is not targetable until the Delay has fully resolved.
+By sacrificing 1 Willpower and ending "Tarenken Mo Kogeki" the Twins Separate with the Secondary Sibling taking control of those limbs.
+This creates a Vestigial Body that cannot act until the delay ends.
-Once the Secondary Sibling has been fully generated, they essentially become a second Player Character that is controlled by the same PC.
-They are added on the Initiative 1 IC after the Delay, start at Fatigue 0, have no initial Wounds or Status Effects, and can act without costing any AP unlike Summons or Clones.
-They possess every Jutsu, Unique, Ability, and Enhancement Talent that the Primary Sibling has.
-But not Capability Talents.
-And possess no copies of the Equipment held by the Primary Sibling (Though thanks to ninja magic, they pop out clothed\!).
-However, this Vestigial Body was never designed to exist for long, the Secondary Sibling has a Special Upkeep of 10 that cannot be reduced in any form, so long as they are separated from the Primary Sibling.

 When Separating, the Twins halve their Current and Maximum Vitality, HP, and AP pools (Rounding Down).
-But still share the same Willpower pool and use their unhalved Wounding Thresholds for both Siblings.
+But still share the same Willpower pool and use their unhalved Wounding Thresholds \-20\%.
 When they Merge back together, combine their new values once again (Your Maximums for each go back to what they were before being Rounded Down).

+The secondary sibling becomes an identical clone to the original with all the same combat stats and features except for Capability Talents.
+They are added to the initiative 1 IC after the delay ends and share the same fatigue level and wounds as the main body when it was created.
+You may transfer any equipment from yourself to this clone as part of it's creation.
+Additionally the clone also gains the upkeep from this technique.

-Both the Primary and Secondary Sibling lose access to the "One Mind, One Body" Ability and its benefit, as well as  Tarenken and Tarensoma as these techniques require the direct support of the Secondary Sibling.
-However, the Twins still retain a very strong bond that goes beyond anything others are capable of even while physically separated.
-They can convey any plans or general thoughts to each other non-verbally so long as they are within sight of each other (A single gaze is enough for one to tell exactly what the other is thinking).
-And if one is suffering from a Visibility penalty, but the other one isn't, treat both as if they do not have that particular Visibility penalty.
-They're just that good at coordinating.
-Additionally,  Whenever the Twins perform a Simultaneous Action using the same Jutsu, they both gain a \+2 ACC bonus to the technique and increase their Total Damage by 20%.
+Both the Primary and Secondary Sibling lose access to all other Soma jutsu and abilities, bit whenever the Twins perform a Simultaneous Action using the same Jutsu, they both gain a \+2 ACC bonus to the technique and increase their Total Damage by 20\%.
-If either Sibling is incapacitated, their body collapses into a gelatinous puddle of flesh and the other loses all the benefits mentioned above, but retains all the penalties until they reach their Sibling's unconscious body and Merge back together.
-Merging while one of the Siblings is unconscious causes the Twins to receive a Stun 10 which takes effect only once the Delay of the Merge action is fully resolved.
-However, the unconscious Sibling will wake up immediately after and you regain access to all of your Abilities and Techniques.

 Either Sibling may perform a Merge if they are within 1 Yard of the other Sibling.
 This is a Speed 10, Delay 10 Action.
 During which the Secondary Sibling is still targetable until the Delay fully resolves.
-Any and all Wounds taken by the Secondary Sibling are downgraded by one category and kept by the Primary Sibling.
-And any Status Effects the Secondary Sibling had are halved (Rounding Down) and transferred to the Primary Sibling.
+Any wounds and statuses are transfered to the main body.

+If either Sibling is incapacitated, their body collapses into a gelatinous puddle of flesh and instantly merge into the other body.
+Merging while one of the Siblings is unconscious causes the Twins to receive a Stun 20.
+However, the unconscious Sibling will wake up immediately after and you regain access to all of your Soma jutsu and Abilities.

 ##